KevinFasusi/KevinFasusi.github.io/_posts/2015-06-01-Naive-Bayes-Document-Classifier-Part1.md

 ![screenshot NBC excel application]({{base}}/assets/printoutNBC.png "NBC Screenshot")

-An output file for each model is consists of a list of every word occuring in the corpus.
+An output file for each model is consists of a list of every word occurring in the corpus.
 The format looks similar to the table below.
 <table>
 <tr>
 <td>information</td>